wandb/docs/docs/guides/launch/docker.md

 ## Requirements

 Before you get started, make sure you satisfy the following:
-1. Make sure the Docker daemon is running on the machine that will run your Docker container and W&B Launch agent.
+1. Ensure the Docker daemon is running on the machine that will run your Docker container and W&B Launch agent.
 2. Ensure Docker CLI is installed wherever you run your [agent](run-agent.md).
 3. Obtain your [W&B API key](https://wandb.ai/authorize).